ProjectComet/Project-Comet/README.md

-## Welcome to an IBM API Connect Proof of Technology
+## Welcome to an IBM Hybrid Cloud Proof of Technology

 You can use this space to put custom content and layouts for technical assets.